Supplement Smart – Will I ‘Overdose’ on Supplements?

 Water-Soluble Vitamins

-Fat soluble vitamins (A, DE and K) are usually absorbed in fat globules (called chylomicrons) that travel through the lymphatic system of the small intestines and into the circulatory system within the body.
+Fat-soluble vitamins (A, DE and K) are usually absorbed in fat globules (called chylomicrons) that travel through the lymphatic system of the small intestines and into the circulatory system within the body.
 These vitamins, especially vitamins A and E are then stored in the body within the liver and fatty tissues for future use.
-Because of this, there is a possibility to have too much fat soluble vitamins as the body is not able to excrete what it no longer needs.
+Because of this, there is a possibility of having too much fat-soluble vitamins as the body is not able to excrete what it no longer needs.

 Not absorbing enough?

 While it is possible to have too much, you could also be having too little.
-In order for your body to properly absorb fat-soluble vitamins and nutrients, you need to eat some fat.
+For your body to properly absorb fat-soluble vitamins and nutrients, you need to eat some fat.

 Shop now